 Applications shall only be considered if they are recommended by the CoC where the proposed activity is located.
-CoCs are required to submit the CoC recommendation package found with the ESG application on ESG website.
+CoCs are required to submit the CoC recommendation package found with the ESG application on the ESG website.

 Recommended applications may not include funding requests of less than \$75,000 or more than \$200,000.
-In recommending applicants through the regional competition, the CoC must follow a procurement process consistent with 25 CCR 8404 (a) (4) including, but not limited to, the following:
+In recommending applicants through the regional competition, the CoC must follow a procurement process consistent with 25 CCR 8404(a)(4) including, but not limited to, the following:

-- Conducting a fair and open competition that avoids conflicts of interest in project selection, implementation, and the administration of funds; considering state application eligibility and rating criteria as described in the "application threshold requirements", "application submittal requirements", and the "rating criteria" sections. - 2.
-Selecting an eligible activity or activities to be offered consistent with Core Practices as described in 25 CCR 8408 and 8409.
-In order to document that the provider selection process meets ESG requirements, the CoC must submit the following: - a) A letter or other documentation that describes the provider selection process and certifies that their process meets the requirements of 25 CCR 8404, 8408, and 8409. - b) The applicant-ranking list that shows for each application recommended for funding: (a) the applicant name and address, (b) project name and address, (c) proposed activities and proposed subpopulation targeting, if any, with ESG funds, (d) city(ies) and county(ies) where proposed activities will be provided, and (e) dollar amounts recommended for funding by activity. - c) For each application not recommended for funding: (a) the applicant name and address, (b) project name and address, (c) proposed activities and proposed subpopulation targeting, if any, with ESG funds, (d) city(ies) and county(ies) where the activities were proposed, and (e) dollar amounts requested by activity.
+- 1. Conducting a fair and open competition that avoids conflicts of interest in project selection, implementation, and the administration of funds; and - 2.
+Considering state application eligibility and rating criteria as described in the "Application Threshold Requirements," "Application Submittal Requirements," and the "Rating Criteria" sections of this NOFA.

+Selecting an eligible activity or activities to be offered consistent with the state's Core Practices as described in 25 CCR 8408 and 8409.
+In order to document that the provider selection process meets ESG requirements, the CoC must submit the following:

+- 1. A letter or other documentation that describes the provider selection process and certifies that their process meets the requirements of 25 CCR 8404, 8408, and 8409. - 2.
+The applicant-ranking list that shows for each application recommended for funding: (a) the applicant name and address, (b) project name and address, (c) proposed activities and proposed subpopulation targeting, if any, with ESG funds, (d) city(ies) and county(ies) where proposed activities will be provided, and (e) dollar amounts recommended for funding by activity. - 3.
+For each application not recommended for funding: (a) the applicant name and address, (b) project name and address, (c) proposed activities and proposed subpopulation targeting, if any, with ESG funds, (d) city(ies) and county(ies) where the activities were proposed, and (e) dollar amounts requested by activity.